 The Henderson property is owned 100% by the Company.
 The property consists of 742 quartz mining claims covering an area of approximately 15,500 hectares.
-This property is located in the Dawson Mining District, approximately 60 km south of Dawson City, Yukon, and is strategically located west of Kinross Gold Corporation's JP Ross property.
+This property is located in the Dawson Mining District, approximately 60 km south of Dawson City, Yukon, and is strategically located west of White Gold Corp's JP Ross property.
 The Henderson property covers an area of active placer mining along North Henderson Creek.
 Cross-cutting fault structures are interpreted to underlie stretches of the creek where coarse placer gold nuggets have been recovered.
+The Company attempted to test these cross-cutting fault structures with a Rotary Air Blast ("RAB") drill during the 2017 field season.
+The drill was inadequate to test the fault structures underlying the North Henderson Creek area and target depths were not reached.
+Shallow bedrock samples in the area were collected, but did not return any anomalous old values.